washigeri/docker-tshock/README.md

 **Initial run to generate world**

 This will start the server in interactive mode and allow you to create a world.
 It mounts all the volumes into directories under the location you specify.
-As an example you could use like /opt/tshock for your file locations.
+As an example you could use some place like /opt/tshock for your file locations.

 `docker run -it -p 7777:7777 -v <path to config>:/config -v <path to logs>:/logs -v <path to world>:/world -v <path to plugins>:/plugins --name="tshock" mark2dot0/tshock`